The SPROG family of DCC devices

 What does "Error timeout talking to Command Station" mean?

-"Error talking to Command Station (306)" messages mean the computer and the SPROG are not communicating.
 This could be that the USB cable does not connect, or your USB port is still not set right.

-This is often caused by a mismatch between the COM port selected in DecoderPro preferences (edit menu) and the COM port to which the SPROG is actually connected.
+This is often caused by a mismatch between the COM port selected in DecoderPro Preferences (edit menu) and the COM port to which the SPROG is actually connected.

 On Windows 7, from the Start menu select Control Panel, then System, then Device Manager.